 Chilling Meat: It's All About Safety

-The Academy of Nutrition and Dietetics offers these guidelines for keeping your food after you lose power:
+The Academy of Nutrition and Dietetics offers this advice for safer kitchen sponges:

 Don't use a sponge to wipe up spilled juices from meat.
 Instead, opt for a paper towel or antibacterial wipe.

 Don't clean countertops with a sponge.
 Clean them with disinfecting wipes or paper towels.

 If you use a dishcloth, be sure to wash frequently in very hot water and dry in the dryer's hot setting.